-Twenty-one percent of America’s population is comprised of baby boomers who will soon begin retiring if they haven’t already done so.
-Many will draw money from the stock market and start to draw from their retirement accounts.
+Over twenty percent of America’s population is made up of baby boomers who will begin retiring soon (if they haven’t already done so).
+Many will draw money from the stock market and start to liquidate their retirement accounts.
 However, few of them will have considered the best investment for retirement of all—strategic real estate investing.

 The truth is that money from the stock market and traditional retirement accounts can diminish quickly, especially if it isn’t tax protected.
 We’ve got some challenges facing America in the next 10-25 years, and people must become financially educated if they want to flourish.
 Retirees need to learn how to make money and live off of assets rather than earned income.